An Easy Method to Use SCCM Application Supersedence | ConfigMgr

 What is Application Supersedence?

-In ConfigMgr (A.K.A SCCM), application management will allow SCCM admin to upgrade or replace existing applications using application supersedence.
+In ConfigMgr (A.K.A.
+SCCM), application management allows SCCM admin to upgrade or replace existing applications using application supersedence.
 To supersede an application, you have to create a new deployment type to replace the deployment type of the superseded application.

 Before superseding an application, an admin can decide whether to upgrade or uninstall the superseded application.